Sheffield United v Wrexham

 Written by an Andy verified content writer

 18+ please gamble responsibly.

-Haven’t got a Betfair account?
+Haven’t got a Paddy Power account?
 You’re in luck…

-Sign up to Betfair and get a full refund if your first bet loses.
-Grab an account through the offer below and place £20 on the 2/1 FA Cup Replay Best Bets Double.
+Sign up to Paddy Power and get a full refund if your first bet loses.
+Grab an account through the offer below and place £30 on the 6/1 Sheffield United v Wrexham Bet Builder.
 Here are the two possible outcomes:

 * I recommend waiting for confirmed team line-ups before placing any bets *